ePages-de/epages-devportal/_posts/2021/2021-02-XX-pdf-generation-with-java.md

 - [Apache FOP](https://xmlgraphics.apache.org/fop/) : A Java library which renders PDFs based on XML templates.
 - [HTML PDF API](https://htmlpdfapi.com/) : A SaaS service which renders PDFs based on HTML templates.
 - [OpenHtmlToPdf](https://github.com/danfickle/openhtmltopdf) : A Java library which renders PDFs based on HTML templates.
-- [Pandoc and LaTeX](https://awesomeopensource.com/project/Wandmalfarbe/pandoc-latex-template) : A command-line tool which renders PDFs e.g. from Markdown templates.
+- [Pandoc and LaTeX](https://awesomeopensource.com/project/Wandmalfarbe/pandoc-latex-template) : A command-line tool which renders PDFs, for example from Markdown templates.
 - [pdfmake](http://pdfmake.org/) : A NodeJS library which renders PDFs based on a custom JavaScript API.
 - [wkhtmltopdf](https://wkhtmltopdf.org/) : A command-line tool which renders PDFs based on HTML templates.

-For each one of these tools, we looked into how they work and what their respective pros and cons are.
+For each of these tools, we figured out how they work and what their respective pros and cons are.

-In the next phase, we built prototypes for options that seemed most promising to us: OpenHtmlToPdf, pdfmake, and Apache FOP.
+In the next phase, we built prototypes for the options that seemed most promising to us: OpenHtmlToPdf, pdfmake, and Apache FOP.
 Finally, OpenHtmlToPdf turned out to be the preferred choice by 80% of the developers involved in the decision.

-In the following, it is described how OpenHtmlToPdf can be used.
+In the following, I will describe how OpenHtmlToPdf can be used.

 ### Dependencies